acronis/go-authkit/README.md

-# Toolkit for simplifying authentication and authorization in Go services
+# Toolkit for authentication and authorization in Go services

 ## Features